parallel-markets/handbook/security/index.md

 ### Form autofill :memo:
 Form autofill is [known](https://www.popularmechanics.com/technology/security/a24687/autofill-bad/) [to be](https://www.techadvisory.org/2019/01/the-dangers-of-autocomplete-passwords/) [dangerous](https://thehackernews.com/2017/01/browser-autofill-phishing.html) since it can share more information than you intended without your consent.
 We recommend turning form autofill off in your browser:

+* Apple Safari - go to settings (Safari ➡️ Preferences in the menu), then choose the AutoFill and [uncheck all checkboxes](https://support.apple.com/guide/safari/autofill-ibrwa005/mac).
 * Google Chrome - go to [address autofill settings](chrome://settings/addresses) and [payment methods settings](chrome://settings/payments)
 * Mozilla Firefox - go to [privacy preferences](about:preferences#privacy) and scroll down to **Forms and Autofill**